Cellphones: press + symbol above right to open Music menu

 QUARTET FOR STRINGS

-Chamber Music America’s Ensemble of the Year, the Apollo Chamber Players, perform Texas composer Julia Smith’s Quartet for Strings, music by Benjamin Britten and Phillip Glass, and Astor Piazzolla’s Tango Ballet.
+Chamber Music America’s Ensemble of the Year, the Apollo Chamber Players, perform Texas composer Julia Smith’s Quartet for Strings, folk music from Greece and Armenia, and Astor Piazzolla’s Tango Ballet.

 Thursday, March 13, 12:15pm